-Alternative #3 - Residential and Mixed Use Combining District.
-This type of zoning tool would rely upon many of the base zone standards for uses, but would create either allowances for variations to the base zoning district standards or a permitting process that allows for a variation in development requirements based upon a specific site's circumstances.
+Option 3-Residential and Mixed Use Combining District.
+This type of zoning tool would rely upon many of the base zone standards for uses, but create either allowances for variations to the base zoning district standards or a permitting process that allows for a variation in development requirements based upon a specific site's circumstances.
 This approach would have the fewest predictable standards due to the inherent flexibility of the approval process to design a mixed use project for a specific site.
-This approach could be time intensive in that an applicant would be subject to a rezoning process and a project approval process to vet a project design and to gauge its merit against City expectations.
+This approach would be time intensive in that an applicant would be subject to a rezoning process and a project approval process to vet a project design, which would be merited due to uniqueness of such a project.
 The benefit of this option is the level of flexibility to meet project objectives for a site.
-It could provide greater flexibility than what has been requested by the developer.
-The City currently does not have a "Planned Commercial" zoning type that has this type of flexibility.
+We currently do not have a "Planned Commercial" zoning type that has this type of flexibility.
 Planned Commercial was a zoning district that existed in the prior Zoning Ordinance before 2000.

 The concern with this type of zoning tool is the amount of time that can go into project review for concepts that may not meet the desires or goals of the City.
-The Combining District should be limited to applicability to a CSC or DSC base zoning district to mitigate these concerns for undesirable projects in other commercial areas.
-This type of combining district may be a recommendation for implementation of the Lincoln Corridor Plan where focus areas have been identified and need support for redevelopment with flexibility in design.
-However, it may be premature to expect that such a tool would be needed as a result of the Corridor Plan, since the focus area planning stage has not yet been completed for the draft Plan.
+The Combining District could be limited to applicability to a CSC or DSC base zoning district to mitigate these concerns for undesirable projects in other commercial areas.
+This type of combining district may be a recommendation for implementation of the Lincoln Corridor Plan where focus areas have been identified that needs support for redevelopment with flexibility in design.
+However, it may be premature to expect that such tool would be needed as a result of the Corridor Plan as the focus area planning stage has not yet been completed for the draft Corridor Plan.